Hamiltonian Monte Carlo for (Physics) Dummies: Hamiltonian Monte Carlo

 remains constant as the object moves and is called the Hamiltonian.
 The actual value of the Hamiltonian is then dictated by the initial condition $(x_0, p_0)$, where the object started from and with what momentum.
 The conservation of the Hamiltonian is incredibly useful in determining how the object will move in a given system.
 Given $U$ and $K$ for a system, the temporal evolution of the object is governed by Hamilton's equations:

 That is, \eqref{eq:hamiltonian} informs the change in the object's position and momentum with time.
 Given an $(x_0, p_0)$, if an object moves according to Hamilton's equations, then the Hamiltonian is conserved and $H(x_0, p_0) = H(x_t, p_t)$ for all $t$.
-Further, the solution to the partial differential equations in \eqref{eq:hamiltonian} allows for a functional relationship of the state of the object at any time $t$. \begin{runnexample} Consider a system where the potential, kinetic, and total (Hamiltonian) energies are expressed as
+Further, the solution to the partial differential equations in \eqref{eq:hamiltonian} allows for a functional relationship of the state of the object at any time $t$.